hn/ginlong-solis/README.md

-It is probably a good practice (not thoroughly tested) to query register 35000 ("inverter type definition") and act according to the first two _decimal_ places of the read value (the documentation says: "high 8 bit means protocol version, low 8 bit means inverter model" but I think this is not exactly true):
+It is probably a good practice (not thoroughly tested) to query register 35000 ("inverter type definition") and act according to the first two _decimal_ places of the read value (the documentation says: "high 8 bit means protocol version, low 8 bit means inverter model", but I think this is only correct if you interpret it as some kind of 'decimal bits'):

 - `10`: see [RS485_MODBUS (INV-3000IDEPM-36000ID) inverter protocol](https://ginlongsolis.freshdesk.com/helpdesk/attachments/36112313359)
 - `20`: see [RS485_MODBUS (ESINV-33000ID) energy storage inverter protocol](https://forum.iobroker.net/assets/uploads/files/1619515984065-_without-control-hybrid-en-2020.9.15_rs485_modbus-esinv-33000id-hybrid-inverter.pdf)